bobes81/Meditation-for-life-stress-free/README.md

 The navigation menu is styled with a vibrant green background (#4CAF50) to align with the theme of calmness and balance.
 It ensures a seamless browsing experience by remaining consistent across all devices, thanks to its responsive design.

+Favicon

+The favicon used in this project is a simple and meaningful emoji that aligns with the website's theme of meditation and tranquility.
+It is designed to provide a visually appealing and recognizable icon for the website in browser tabs.
+The favicon adds a personal and modern touch to the overall design.

 ## Introduction